Download in PDF

 How to travel with oil paints

-After several years, many artists ask us how they can travel with their oil paints avoiding problems at airport controls.
-In this guide, we explain what you can carry inside your suitcase, and also what you can not.
-What to answer and what not to answer.
-Also, what is allowed to carry, but you’d better not try to.
+Over the years, many artists have asked us how they can travel with their oil paints while avoiding problems at airport controls.
+In this guide, we explain what you can carry in your luggage, and what you can not; what to explain and what not to; as well as what you might be allowed to carry, but you’re better off not trying to.

-Most artistic materials are considered dangerous, but some are safe to travel with.
+Most art materials are considered hazardous, but some are safe to travel with.
 Consequently, your oil paints must be properly packaged, labeled and documented.
-Even if allowed, they can mean a red flag for border agents.
+Even if allowed, they can be a red flag for border agents.

-Here we summarize everything you need to know to travel calmly and have no surprise.
+Here we summarize everything you need to know to travel calmly and avoid surprises.

 Check the tubes

-Make sure the tubes do not leak, are not filthy and that the caps are tightly closed.
-It’s basic.
+Make sure they do not leak, are not filthy and that the caps are tightly closed.
+This is essential.

-- It is advisable to pack the tubes in a way that you avoid that their corners, with the clattering, produce any perforation.
-You can use a box with compartments, use bubble wrap or newspaper sheets.
+- We recommend you pack the tubes in a way that avoids that their pointy corners, with the clattering, produce any perforations.
+You can use a box with compartments, bubble wrap or newspaper.

 - Keep your luggage light and try to travel with small tubes; 37ml is perfect.
-The agents do not allow tubes of more than 100ml.
+Agents will not allow tubes of over 100 ml.
 (3.4 oz.).

 Use a transparent plastic box

-Yep, you better use a transparent rigid plastic box —like a Tupperware— to store your tubes.
-This will allow agents to examine the contents at a glance and without opening it, in addition to protecting the tubes from bumps.
+Yep, you better use a hard transparent plastic box —like a tupperware— to store your tubes.
+This will allow agents to examine the contents at a glance without having to open it, in addition to protecting the tubes from impact.
 The box also allows you to attach the documentation on the lid so that it is visible and accessible.

-In short, make it easy for the agent to inspect your colors.
-In other words, keep things tidy, well packed, and try not to have paint stains everywhere, that’s a good starting point.
+In short, make it easy for the agents to inspect your colors, by keeping everything tidy, well packed, and clean from excessive paint stains; that’s a good start.
 Build a Travel Kit, it’s easy.

 Another option —low cost— is to use a transparent plastic bag with a ZIP seal.
-It is less safe, but it works well.
+It’s not as safe, but it works fairly well.